 If your dog or cat has a minor wound, do you head straight for the veterinarian?

-This question has been on my mind recently, partly after reading a survey about people self-medicating pets and partly because of a comment left on the “Cat Fight Club” article here on Petful from Dr. Debora Lichtenberg, DVM, that discusses abscess care.
+I was thinking about it partly after reading a survey about people self-medicating pets and partly because of a comment left on the “Cat Fight Club” article here on Petful from Dr. Debora Lichtenberg, DVM.

-A survey conducted by the UK insurance company More Than showed that around a third of people self-medicate their pets (for complaints such as nettle stings, minor cuts or injured paws) rather than visit the vet.
+- Around a third of people self-medicate their pets (for complaints such as nettle stings, minor cuts or injured paws) rather than visit the vet.

-Remember, human medications are made for humans, and even if the internet says X, Y or Z is safe, giving a relative overdose can be dangerous.
+Remember, human medications are made for humans, and even if the internet (“Dr. Google”) says something is safe, giving a relative overdose can be dangerous.

-A commenter said hydrogen peroxide should never be used on living tissue … which raises a great point.
-What should you use at home if your cat comes back with a fresh bite wound or your dog scratches his flank?
+A commenter said hydrogen peroxide should never be used on living tissue … which raises a great point: What should you use at home if your cat comes back with a fresh bite wound or your dog scratches their flank?

-3 Ways to Clean Minor Wounds
+3 Ways to Clean Your Dog or Cat’s Minor Wounds

 Cleaning a fresh wound can prevent infection, and yet there is an argument that peroxide, disinfectants and even salt water all have the potential to damage tissue and delay healing.